BIANCOLIEVITO

 300gr (1 1/4 cup) of water at 30°C (86°F)

 When everything is kneaded and has reached a fairly firm consistency, roll out the dough to about 1cm thick to oxygenate it and stimulate the production of yeast cells.
-After that, fold it into 3, soak it in cold water (19-20°C, 66-68°F) and place it at room temperature until it reaches the surface.
+After that, fold it into 3, soak it in cold water (19-20°C, 66-68°F), and place it at room temperature until it reaches the surface.
 From that time, estimate an additional 24 hours to allow proper acidification.
-If after 24 hours after refreshment, the yeast will still be at the bottom of the bowl, do not be afraid; it is just a sign that the yeast is extremely weak and needs additional time to re-establish the correct balance of yeast and bacteria within its ecosystem.
-For the same reason, it is essential to give the Sourdough the time it needs (which cannot be predicted in advance) to reactivate properly without proceeding with the following refreshments until the first one has not appropriately concluded.
+If after 24 hours after refreshment, the yeast will still be at the bottom of the bowl, do not be afraid; it is just a sign that the sourdough is extremely weak and needs additional time to re-establish the correct balance of yeast and bacteria within its ecosystem.
+For the same reason, it is essential to give the Sourdough the time it needs (which cannot be predicted in advance) to reactivate properly without proceeding with the following refreshments until the first one has been appropriately concluded.

 • Here is a brief recap for properly reactivating frozen sourdough starter